-In United States, one of the responses to soil degradation has been the promotion of soil conserving tillage practices known as reduced- or no-till agriculture.
-While these new ways of farming represent new opportunities, no-till transplanters, seed drills, and cover crop termination equipment require a high initial investment and can be considered too expensive for beginner and limited resource farmers.
-Thus, discouraging them from adopting no-till practices that promote soil conservation.
-Dependence on cultivation to control weeds may be more feasible for new farmers that are risk adverse and thus shy away from adopting no-till farming to avoid incurring significant debt.
+In the United States, one of the responses to soil degradation has been the promotion of soil conserving tillage practices known as reduced- or no-till agriculture.
+While these new ways of farming represent new opportunities, no-till transplanters, seed drills, and cover crop termination equipment require a high initial investment and can be considered too expensive for beginner and limited resource farmers, thus discouraging them from adopting no-till practices that promote soil conservation.
+Dependence on cultivation to control weeds may be more feasible for new farmers who are risk adverse and thus shy away from adopting no-till farming to avoid incurring significant debt.

-In discussions with Pennsylvania and northeast farmers at the 2016 Mid-Atlantic Vegetable and Fruit Association conferences, small-scale and beginner vegetable crop farmers expressed interest in finding affordable low-input management system to accelerate the adoption of reduced or no-till system.
+In discussions with Pennsylvania and northeast farmers at the 2016 Mid-Atlantic Fruit and Vegetable Association's Annual Convention, small-scale and beginner vegetable crop farmers expressed interest in finding affordable low-input management practices to accelerate the adoption of reduced or no-till systems.

-In spring 2016, Dr. Zinati demonstrated in a non-replicated design a low-input system that included a hand broadcast seed spreader and the use of a 2-ft wide walk-behind BCS with roller-crimper for planting and termination of cover crop, respectively, and transplanting tomato plants by hand.
-This was compared to high-input technology that included a no-till grain drill, a 10 ft wide roller-crimper and no-till transplanter.
-In comparison to no-till high-technology or bareground systems, preliminary results showed that the residue mulch suppressed weed growth compared to bareground, which required three cultivations during the season.
-Tomato yield was almost similar to the high input system.
-Thus, in this trial low-input no-till technology can be considered a potentially affordable management system to support small-scale and biointensive vegetable farmers.
+In spring 2016, Dr. Zinati demonstrated in a non-replicated design a low-input system that included a hand-broadcast seed spreader and the use of a 2-ft wide walk-behind BCS roller-crimper for planting and termination of the cover crop, respectively, and transplanting tomato plants by hand.
+This was compared to high-input technology that included a no-till grain drill, a 10-ft wide roller-crimper and a no-till transplanter.
+In comparison to no-till high-technology or bare ground systems, preliminary results showed that the residue mulch suppressed weed growth compared to bare ground, which required three cultivations during the season.
+Tomato yield was very similar to the high input system.
+Thus, in this trial, low-input no-till technology can be considered a potentially affordable management system to support small-scale and bio-intensive vegetable farmers.

-Effectiveness of using no-till with low-input technology has not been tested on growers' farms and compared to growers' management practices.
-John and Aimee Good, successful small-scale CSA farmers in Pennsylvania, are interested in reducing their dependence on seasonal cultivations and conserve soil health.
-It is essential to partner with farmers such as the Goods to evaluate whether the adoption of no-till practices using low input technology will be profitable for them as an alternative system to conserve soil health and sustain crop production for their CSA members.
+The effectiveness of using no-till with low-input technology has not been tested on growers' farms and compared to growers' management practices.
+John and Aimee Good, successful small-scale CSA farmers in Pennsylvania, are interested in reducing their dependence on seasonal cultivations and conserving soil health.
+It was essential to partner with farmers such as the Goods to evaluate whether the adoption of no-till practices using low-input technology would be profitable for them as an alternative system to conserve soil health and sustain crop production for their CSA members.

-Field plots will be established at our collaborator's farm in spring of 2016.
-In a randomized complete block design with four replications, winter squash will be grown on beds 4 ft x 30 ft (1.2 m x 9 m) per treatment per replicate.
-Dr. Zinati will coordinate with the collaborating farmers on field activities to ensure timely execution of treatments and collection of data.
+Field plots were established at our collaborator's farm in spring 2016.
+In a randomized complete block design with four replications, winter squash was grown on beds 4 ft x 30 ft (1.2 m x 9 m) per treatment per replicate.
+Dr. Zinati coordinated with the collaborating farmers on field activities to ensure timely execution of treatments and collection of data.